 He shared some great stories about his experience in the golf industry.
 I thoroughly enjoyed the 3 hours and the time flew by.

-I have been practicing since this and the game has improved.
+I have been practising since this and the game has improved.
 I am hoping that I can get from 7 (6.7) to a good solid 6.
 I am sure the lesson will really help.

 I cant wait to play this weekend and to get decked out in my bunker gear to hopefully go low.